PiHosting-cloud/serverstellar-docs/docs/intro.md

 sidebar_position: 1
 ---

-# Getting started with PiHosting
+# Getting started with ServerStellar

 Let's get you set up with our **free hosting**!